TL;DR

 Account-based marketing

 Company enrichment and contact enrichment together give ABM teams the complete picture they need to personalize at scale.
+Without both layers, your "personalized" campaign is just a mail merge with the company name swapped in.

 This is the most important decision when choosing an enrichment approach.
+And honestly, we think most teams get it wrong.

 The practical differences are significant: